 Helen had signed up her son, Tony, for the “Make, Invent, and Code” course because it looked like fun.
 Tony wasn’t so sure at first, but Rachel Donegan’s creativity and patience drew him in.
 Tony’s confidence grew significantly as he participated and presented his work to the class.

 As the pandemic wore on, Nancy was feeling isolated; her life was passing by, but she was sidelined.
 Then she read about Jared Jenisch’s “Read Shakespeare Out Loud” program and decided to try it.
 She loved being out of her “comfort zone” with others who were supportive and committed to having fun doing something new.

 I am so grateful for my experience with the Howe Library ESL group; it was transformational.
 I now feel comfortable communicating with native English speakers, and I look forward to being with them.

 "I cannot say “thank you” enough to the library team.
 During the pandemic, I solved mysteries, traveled widely, escaped reality, explored social challenges, and fell in love with new authors.
 My soul was sustained by the books I read...

 Sheila Harvey Tanzer didn’t always know she had a story to tell.
 In fact, she didn’t know it for most of her life.
 When she finally realized it was a story that only she could tell, she relied on an old friend to help her write it: the Howe Library.

 Ruth's Story - Her Bequest

 Not surprisingly, Ruth also loved books and reading and considered the Howe Library one of her favorite places.
 She knew most of the librarians by name and thought of the library as one of Hanover's greatest assets.
-She would often check out books for pleasure and research only to return them many days late, which gave her the opportunity to happily pay numerous late fees that she considered to be gifts to the Howe Library.

 Thank you, Ruth, for remembering the Howe with your generous and meaningful gift.